danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/11 Troubleshooting query performance in Azure Database for PostgreSQL Single Server/readme.md

    WHERE query_id = <query_id>
    ```

-   >Make sure you replace *\<query_id\>* with the id you see in the query Performance Insight screen for the query that was executed 3 times
+   >Make sure you replace *\<query_id\>* with the id you see in the query Performance Insight screen for the query that was executed 3 times.

    ![Image0190](Media/image0190.png)

-   Notice is the query you executed 3 times in the previos exercise
+   Notice it is the query you executed 3 times in the previous exercise

    ```sql
    SELECT * FROM LargeTable WHERE id = 5000;